catieeking509/shopping-list-react-node/README.md

 I WANT TO be able to keep track of presents to be purchased/have already been purchased SO THAT my partner and I don't double up on gifts for others
 ```
-## Future

-In the future, I will have fewer Github issues...and (as always) will continue to work towards better functionality and a faster process.